SverreNystad/gpt-dungeon-master/cc-srd5.md

 ### Primal Path

-At 3rd level, you choose a path (see "[Barbarian Paths](#section-barbarian-paths)") that shapes the nature of your rage.
+At 3rd level, you choose a [path](#section-barbarian-paths) that shapes the nature of your rage.
 Your choice grants you features at 3rd level and again at 6th, 10th, and 14th levels.

 ### Ability Score Improvement